• Skip to primary navigation

 Which means your mood will even out.

 Asparagus contains folic acid, which helps produce serotonin.
-And serotonin calms you down.
+Serotonin calms you down.

 Get the recipe here